badoo/Chateau/readme.md

 In order to get your basic chat functionality up and running there are two main components that needs to be added.

- * Backend integration (in the form of data sources)
+ * Backend integration (in the form of data sources).
- * UI (for displaying different types of messages as well as for handling composing the messages)
+ * UI (for displaying different types of messages as well as for handling composing the messages).

 ### Backend integration